BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ### --add-peer arg

-* Manually add peer to local peerlist
+* Manually add a peer to the local peer list

 #### Example